Sign in Create account

 Option 1 – Baby Blanket

-Ch 110 or in Multiples of 2.
+Ch 110 or in multiples of 2.

-2nd row: (WS) Ch 4, (counts as 1 dc and ch 1 sp). *1 cluster in next ch 1 sp, ch 1.
-Rep from * across.
+2nd row: (WS) Ch 4 (counts as 1 dc and ch 1 sp). *1 cluster in next ch 1 sp, ch 1.
+Repeat from * across.
 1 dc in last st. Turn.
 53 clusters.

 3rd row: Ch 4, *1 cluster in next cluster, ch 1.
-Rep from * across.
+Repeat from * across.
 1 dc in last st. Turn.
 53 clusters.

 5th row: Ch 1, 1 sc in each st across.
 Turn.
 109 sts.